g-thuva/Amaara-Creations/DEPLOYMENT.md

 The project is configured with GitHub Actions for automatic deployment:

+1. **Enable GitHub Pages**:
+   - Go to your repository settings
+   - Navigate to "Pages" section
+   - Under "Source", select "GitHub Actions"
-1. **Push to main branch**: The workflow will automatically trigger when you push changes to the main branch
+2. **Push to main branch**: The workflow will automatically trigger when you push changes to the main branch
-2. **Check Actions tab**: Go to your GitHub repository → Actions tab to see the deployment progress
+3. **Check Actions tab**: Go to your GitHub repository → Actions tab to see the deployment progress
-3. **Access your site**: Once deployed, your site will be available at:
+4. **Access your site**: Once deployed, your site will be available at:
    ```
    https://yourusername.github.io/Amaara-Creations/
    ```